temujin9/temujin9.github.io/resume.md

 ### [T9 Productions](http://t9productions.com/)
 ***Consultant, March 2003 - current***

 Contract work in web development and system administration for clients across a broad range of domains.
 Rebuilt a pre-funding startup's architecture and developer pipeline with Kubernetes and CNCF tools, to modernize and save costs.
 Provided long-term business development guidance to an online education business, including a recent advertising push resulting in a 42% growth in subscribers.
-Prior work included software development for the web in a variety of languages, and system administration for web, virtualization, developer tools, and email architecture.
+Prior work included software development for the web in a variety of languages, and system administration for email, virtualization, developer tools, and web architecture.

 ### Sabbatical
 ***April 2023 - April 2024***